aarsonline/aarsonline.github.io/class1/trp/README.md

 ## Non-translational functions

 Some eukaryotes contain an additional domain upstream of the ESE.
 In humans, TrpRS contains the WHEP domain, which plays a role in the primary defense system against infection (Ahn et al. 2017).
+Human TrpRS is strongly upregulated upon IFN-gamma stimulation and can mediate high affinity tryptophan uptake (Miyanokoshi et al., 2018; Yokosawa et al., 2020).
+Human TrpRS can also form a complex with DNA-dependent protein kinase and PARP-1, which links IFN-gamma and p53 signaling (Sajish et al., 2012).

 In certain parasites, TrpRS possesses an N-terminal domain homologous to the editing domain of [ThrRS](/class2/thr) and [AlaRS](/class2/ala) (Merritt et al. 2011).

 The rat mitochondrial TrpRS (WARS2) was shown to be a determinant for angiogenesis (Wang et al. 2016)